-The bill would add Chapter 5 (Privacy of Financial Information) to the Insurance Code to provide for the treatment of nonpublic personal financial information about individuals who obtained or were claimants or beneficiaries of insurance products.
-The bill would do the following:
+The bill added Chapter 5 (Privacy of Financial Information) to the Insurance Code to provide for the treatment of nonpublic personal financial information about individuals who obtain or are claimants or beneficiaries of insurance products.
+The bill does the following:

-- -- Prohibit a licensee from disclosing nonpublic personal financial information about a consumer to a nonaffiliated third party unless the customer were notified of the licensee's privacy policies and had an opportunity to opt out of the disclosure. - Require a licensed insurer or producer, beginning on July 1, 2001, to notify customers of its privacy policies and practices concerning the disclosure of

-- nonpublic personal financial information. - Require a licensee to notify customers of its privacy practices and policies at least annually, and to provide a revised policy notice when a customer obtained a new insurance product or service. - Require a licensee to notify a consumer of his or her right to opt out of the licensee's disclosure nonpublic personal financial information. - -- Provide that a licensee would have to give a required notice so that a customer could be reasonably expected to receive actual notice in writing or, if the customer agreed, electronically. - -- Provide for a limited disclosure of nonpublic personal financial information that a licensee received from a nonaffiliated financial institution. - Prohibit a licensee from unfairly disclosing certain insurance policy and account information for use in telemarketing, direct mail marketing, or marketing through electronic mail. - -- Make exceptions to the bill's consumer notification provisions if a licensee disclosed nonpublic personal financial information to administer a transaction that a consumer requested or with a consumer's consent. - Prohibit a licensee from unfairly discriminating against a consumer for opting out of the disclosure of his or her nonpublic personal financial information. - -- Establish penalties for violating Chapter 5 and rules promulgated under it.
+- -- Prohibits a licensee from disclosing nonpublic personal financial information about a consumer to a nonaffiliated third party unless the customer is notified of the licensee's privacy policies and has an opportunity to opt out of the disclosure. - -- Requires a licensed insurer or producer, beginning on July 1, 2001, to notify customers of its privacy policies and practices concerning the disclosure of nonpublic personal financial information. - -- Requires a licensee to notify customers of its privacy practices and policies at least annually, and to provide a revised policy notice when a customer obtains a new insurance product or service. - -- Requires a licensee to notify a consumer of his or her right to opt out of the licensee's disclosure of nonpublic personal financial information. - -- Provides that a licensee must give a required notice so that a customer can be reasonably expected to receive actual notice in writing or, if the customer agrees, electronically. - Provides for a limited disclosure of nonpublic personal financial information that a licensee receives from a nonaffiliated financial institution.